Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Methodology

 \subsection{Localization Pipeline Overview}

 The overview of the developed system is illustrated in Figure \ref{fig:pipeline}.
 The core of the system is the proposed localization method, in which individual PV module detections are associated with the model of the power plant and are used for UAV pose estimation.
-The detections can also be directly reused for defectoscopy, either for real-time anomaly detection or processed offline after the inspection procedure.
+The pose estimation is then used for UAV navigation during the inspection.
+The detections can also be directly reused for defectoscopy, either for real-time anomaly detection or processed offline after inspection.

 The visual localization pipeline can be divided into 3 main steps:

 \begin{itemize} \itemsep{0em} \item \textbf{Module detection:} \\ Visual detection and segmentation of individual PV modules. \item \textbf{Data association:} \\ Individual module detections are tracked in an image sequence from the camera stream, preserving unique detection IDs.
 The detections are used to infer semantic structures in the image and associate these with the power plant model. \item \textbf{Camera pose estimation:} \\ The association of detected structures with the power plant model and its real-word coordinates is used to estimate the relative position of the camera by solving the perspective-n-point problem. \end{itemize}